Set 2 Exploratory Analysis of Time Series Data

 2014-11-01 fi Search Engine Results 2

 This dataset contains information on the total number of daily conversions by country and marketing channel.
-Let us focus our analysis on the US and fist visualize the number of conversions by day.
+Let us focus our analysis on the US and first visualize the number of conversions by day.

 This plot contains a lot of useful information.
 To gain insight into how conversions depend on marketing channel, we can use facets.
 Facets are subplots that display a time series for each marketing channel.